On the Inequalities of Projected Volumes and the Constructible Region: Introduction

 \subsection{Other Related Work}

-Loomis and Whitney proved a class of projection inequalities in \cite{loomis1949n}, allowing one to upper bound the volume of a $d-$dimensional object by the volumes of its $(d-1)$-dimensional projection volumes.
-Their inequalities are special cases of BT inequalities.
+Loomis and Whitney proved a class of projection inequalities in \cite{loomis1949inequality}, allowing one to upper bound the volume of a $d-$dimensional object by its $(d-1)$-dimensional projection volumes.
+Their inequalities are a subclass of BT inequalities.
 BT inequalities and their generalizations also play an essential role in the worst-case optimal join problem in databases (we can get an upper bound of the size of the relation $R$ knowing the cardinalities of its projections).
-See e.g., \cite{ngo2012worst} for some most recent results on this problem.
+See \cite{ngo2012worst} for some recent results on this problem.

-There is a large body of literature on the constructible region $\Gamma_n$ for joint entropy function over $n$ random variables $X_1,\ldots, X_n$.
-More specifically, for each joint distribution over $X_1,\ldots, X_n$, there is a point in $\Pi_n$, which is a $2^n-1$ dimensional vector, with the entry indexed by $S\subseteq[n]$ being $H(\{X_i\}_{i\in S})$.
-Characterizing $\Gamma_n$ is one major problem in information theory and has been studied extensively.
-Many entropy inequalities are known, including Shannon-type inequalities and several non-Shannon-type inequalities.
-For a comprehensive treatment of this topic, we refer interested readers to the book \cite{yeung2008information}.
-There are close connections between entropy inequalities and projection inequalities \cite{chung1986some,bollobas1995projections, friedgut2004hypergraphs,balister2012projections}.
-In particular, BT inequalities can be easily derived from the well known Shearer's entropy inequalities \cite{chung1986some} (many even regard them as the same).
+There is a large body of literature on the constructible region $\Gamma_n$ for the joint entropy function over $n$ random variables $X_1,\ldots, X_n$.
+More specifically, for each joint distribution over $X_1,\ldots, X_n$, there is a point in $\Gamma_n$, which is a $2^n-1$ dimensional vector, with the entry indexed by $S\subseteq[n]$ being $H(\{X_i\}_{i\in S})$.
+Characterizing $\Gamma_n$ for $n\ge 3$ is a major problem in information theory and has been studied extensively.
+Many entropy inequalities are known, including Shannon-type inequalities and non-Shannon-type inequalities \cite{zhang1997non,makarychev2002new,zhang2002new,matus2007infinitely}.
+For a comprehensive treatment of this topic, we refer interested readers to the book~\cite{yeung2008information}.
+There are concrete connections between entropy inequalities and projection inequalities \cite{chung1986some,bollobas1995projections, friedgut2004hypergraphs,balister2012projections}.
+In particular, BT inequalities can be easily derived from the well-known Shearer's entropy inequalities \cite{chung1986some} (many even regard them as the same).